 Bright, creative people are starting up new companies all over the world, and New York City is a particular hotspot.
 It’s got loads of shared office spaces, a stack of keen investors and countless networking events.
-The NYC “startup ecosystem” is worth a whopping $71 billion, which makes it the third most valuable on Earth.
+The NYC startup ecosystem is worth a whopping $147 billion, which makes it the second most valuable on Earth.

 The best workplaces

 Sometimes company culture is more important than status or salary.
 Maybe you’re more concerned about finding a nice place to work than just the highest-paying job available.
 In the fast-paced work environment of New York City, this is especially important.

-Earlier this year, a company called Great Place To Work surveyed over 33,000 employees in the Empire City.
-Then they published their results here, naming the best 25 places to work in New York City.
-Alongside corporate firms like Deloitte and T-Mobile there are also some fairly fun picks, such as Build-A-Bear Factory and The Cheesecake Factory Inc. You’re spoilt for choice in New York.
+The 40 best places to work in New York City in 2020 included corporate firms like Salesforce and American Express alongside some fairly fun picks, such as The Cheesecake Factory and Hulu.
+You’re spoiled for choice in New York.